-Since June 2017, Irish consumers travelling within any EU country (plus Iceland, Liechtenstein and Norway) have been able to use their mobile phone to ‘Roam like at home’.
+If you are travelling within any EU country (plus Iceland, Liechtenstein and Norway) you can use your mobile phone to ‘roam like at home’.
 This means that you can make and receive calls, and send and receive text messages in the same way you do when at home in the Republic of Ireland.
-It doesn’t matter which mobile network that you are connected to.
+It doesn’t matter which mobile network you are connected to.

 Mobile providers decide these limits based on your domestic bundle and the type of contract (bill pay or prepay) and data allowance it includes.

-The amounts below are the most you can be charged when roaming in the EU and you have used up your domestic bundle:
+The most you can be charged when roaming in the EU if you use up your domestic bundle is:

 Your mobile provider will confirm your roaming data allowance by text when you arrive at your EU destination.
 You can also check this allowance before you travel by contacting your mobile provider.